bbcf/bbcflib/doc/tutorial_snp.rst

 The following rules are applied to decide whether to annotate an SNP:

 * There must be at least 5 reads supporting the SNP.
-* If there are less than 10, an asterix will be added in front of the variant base in the output file.
 * If all reads support the SNP, the variant base is indicated.
 * If the variant is supported by only a fraction of the reads, this fraction must be at least 40%/20% of the total number of reads, respectively for procaryotes and eucaryotes.
 Moreover, there must be at least 5 reads supporting the SNP on each strand.
-In this case, it is annotated as <variant><x%>/<reference><total-x%>.
-* If there are two diferrent variants, the fraction of reads supporting each of them must be at least 20%/10% of the total, respectively for procaryotes and eucaryotes.
-Moreover, there must be at least 3 reads supporting each variant on each strand.
-In this case, it is annotated as <variant1><x%>/<variant2><y%>.
-* If the variant is not present in one of the samples, the result file will show the reference base instead.
-* If there is no coverage at this position in one of the samples, it will be annotated as "0".